tferrari92/automate-all-the-things/README.md

 7. Select Branch and Path to the pipeline YAML file and click Continue
 8. Click on Save & Run
 9. Rename the pipeline to "deploy-eks".
 On the Pipelines screen, click on the three-dot menu to see the Rename/move option.
-10. The kubeconfig file will be exported as an artifact.
+10. The KubeConfig file will be exported as an artifact.
 You'll find it in the pipeline run screen.
 Download it, you'll need it to create the Kubernetes service connection.

 ### Create K8S Service Connection
-These are required service connections for the pipelines we'll be creating.
+For the next step to work, we need to create a K8S service connection with the KubeConfig we've just downloaded.

 1. Go to Project settings on the left side menu (bottom-left corner).
 2. On the left side menu, under Pipelines, select Service connections.